 Impact of mercury-controlling policies shrinks with every five-year delay

 Mercury is an incredibly stubborn toxin.
 Once it is emitted from the smokestacks of coal-fired power plants, among other sources, the gas can drift through the atmosphere for up to a year before settling into oceans and lakes.
 It can then accumulate in fish as toxic methylmercury, and eventually harm the people who consume the fish.
 What's more, mercury that was previously emitted can actually re-enter the atmosphere through evaporation.
-These "legacy emissions" can drift and be deposited elsewhere, setting off a cycle in which a growing pool of can circulate and contaminate the environment for decades or even centuries.
+These "legacy emissions" can drift and be deposited elsewhere, setting off a cycle in which a growing pool of toxic mercury can circulate and contaminate the environment for decades or even centuries.

 No comments: